 Gerald Heard's "five ages of man" related ontogeny to phylogeny, but assumed all people went through each level @ the same biological age.
 He 1st identified alternation, as "exploration of his environment/investigation of his subjective being".

-Clare W. Graves' "levels of existence" modified Maslow's hierarchy (1966) based on essay questions, rather than the predetermined responses of standard multiple choice.
+Clare W. Graves' "levels of existence" modified Maslow's hierarchy (1966) based on essay questions, rather than the predetermined responses and classification of standard multiple choice.

 He described alternation as "adapts environment to self/self to environment".